jaimechusid/stock-analysis/README.md

 ## Results

+### VBA Analysis
+To perform this stock analysis, I used VBA in Excel to iterate through all the rows of the stock data, depending on the year specified by the user.
+To calculate total daily volume and return for each stock, I used for loops and conditionals (if/else statements) to get each total volume, starting price, and ending price.
+In the refactored code, this was done using different arrays where each stock had a corresponding index.
+The for loop used to do this analysis is shown below:
+'''
+    For i = 2 To RowCount

+        tickerVolumes(tickerIndex) = tickerVolumes(tickerIndex) + Cells(i, 8).Value

+        If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i - 1, 1).Value <> tickers(tickerIndex) Then

+            tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

+        End If

+        If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex) Then

+            tickerEndingPrices(tickerIndex) = Cells(i, 6).Value
+            tickerIndex = tickerIndex + 1

+        End If

+    Next i
+'''

 ### Analyzing Stock Performance in 2017
 In 2017, all analyzed stocks had positive returns except TERP, which had a return of -7.21%.
 The stocks that generated the highest returns this year were DQ, ENPH, and SEDG.
 The full analysis is shown below, visualizing the total daily volume and returns for each stock.
 ![2017 Stock Analysis](2017_Stocks.png)